What is Data Center Virtualization?

 "You have to look at what you are trying to achieve.
 What are your expansion plans, what is your budget, where are your users going to be activating services from? "

-Before defining what it actually is, forecast after forecast all indicate this is one of the most active segments in all of IT with revenues expected to reach upwards of $8 billion by 2022 if not higher, powered by a Compound Annual Growth Rate in the double digits.
+Before defining what it actually is, forecast after forecast all indicate this is one of the most active segments in all of IT with revenues expected to reach upwards of $10 billion by 2028 if not higher.

 The market is incredibly robust and as far as a definition is concerned, Techopedia describes data center virtualization as the process of designing, developing and deploying a data center on virtualization and cloud computing technologies.